mjhfvi/DevSecLab/README.md

-## This is my LinkedIn Repository to show Projects I have worked on.
+# My Work Projects

-## Folder "NginxCompilerWindows" is a dockerize build of Nginx Compiler for windows.
+## Folder "docker_nginx_compiler_windows" is a dockerize build of Nginx Compiler for windows.
 containerized project: build nginx binary file for windows 64 bit all the visual studio build tools for windows 64 bit are build in the docker image

-## Folder "PythonJobInterview" with a python job interview project build with jenkins and kubernetes.
+## Folder "iac_db_project" with a python job interview project build with jenkins and kubernetes.
 my python demo project, view edit DB application based on flask, with jenkins and kubernetes

 ### root folder have a pre-commit file, to increase the code quality and code security.